“It’s important to realise that the mental symptoms

 • Mood swings

-• Feeling you are not able to cope as well as you used to”.3
+• Feeling you can’t cope as well as you used to”.3

 In Menopause and Your Mental Wellbeing the (Scottish) NHS Inform explain: